Kitten Care

 How can I pick a good diet to feed to my pet?

 Consumers should look for foods made by reputable companies with long histories of producing quality diets.
 Diets that have an Association of American Feed Control Officials (AAFCO) statement on the label saying that the diets have undergone animal feeding trials for the appropriate life stage are generally preferable to diets that are formulated [by computer] to meet AAFCO nutrient profiles for that life stage.
-This distinction is particularly important for puppy and kitten diets as well as diets produced by newer and smaller companies with less experience in diet formulation.
+This distinction is particularly important for kitten diets as well as diets produced by newer and smaller companies with less experience in diet formulation.
 Ideally, manufacturers should be engaging in both internal and external (through a university for example) research to both improve their products and increase our collective nutrition knowledge.
-Advertisements and websites should not contain unverifiable claims, perpetuate nutrition myths or promote products solely by bashing other manufacturers’ products.
+Advertisements and websites should not contain unverifiable claims, perpetuate nutrition myths, or promote products solely by bashing other manufacturers’ products.
 Most importantly, the diet you select for your pet should be the one that they do well on!

 Although ingredient lists are commonly used by lay people to determine the quality of pet foods, this approach has many pitfalls and is very subjective to intentional manipulation by the food manufacturers.
 Ingredients are listed on labels in order of weight, including water, so ingredients with high water content (like fresh meats and vegetables) are going to be listed higher than similar amounts of dry ingredients even though they may contribute fewer nutrients to the overall diet.
 Additionally, ingredients from the same source (such as chicken meat, chicken fat, chicken by-product meal) can be split into component parts, further complicating assessment.